-Balletomane or first-timer, Shakespeare swot or literature loather – this quirky ballet is sure to delight
+Balletomane or first-timer, Shakespeare swot or literature loather – Northern Ballet’s A Midsummer Night’s Dream is a quirky ballet that is sure to delight.

 A dreamy balletic interpretation of Shakespeare’s fairy-filled romantic comedy enchanted audiences at Milton Keynes Theatre last night.
 Northern Ballet has sprinkled a unique blend of fairy dust over A Midsummer Night’s Dream, creating an inventive production that combines dance, the spoken word, melodious music and stylish design.

 Artistic Director David Nixon’s witty adaptation swaps Athenians in classical Greece for a touring ballet company in post-war Britain.
 Opting for the 1940s means the costumes are inspired by Dior’s New Look – the ladies wear chic separates, make the most of nipped-in waists and don wide-brimmed hats.
 It also means that the power struggles within the narrative are easy to incorporate as, during the surge in popularity that ballet experienced in the UK in the 1940s, there was a prominent hierarchy to be found within companies.

 We are introduced to the members of the fictional dance troupe as their daily ballet class ends.

 Tyrannical Ballet Master, Robin Puck, (Kevin Poeung) presides over the squabbling dancers, corralling them into position for rehearsals of Romeo and Juliet.
 This is a pleasing touch – where Shakespeare had a play within a play, Nixon’s A Midsummer Night’s Dream includes a ballet within a ballet – and mirrors the themes of romance, control and confusion within the central plot.